Vainock/OBSCrowdinHelper/README.md

 ## OBSCrowdinHelper

-OBSCrowdinHelper is an easy-to-use Java tool to obtain the newest translations and translators from Crowdin projects, mainly used for the [OBS Studio project](https://crowdin.com/project/obs-studio).
+OBSCrowdinHelper is an easy-to-use Java tool to obtain the newest translations and translators from the [OBS Studio Crowdin project](https://crowdin.com/project/obs-studio).

 ### Features